 On the opening night, visitors have the rare opportunity to access the ACFNY’s private rooftop terrace, where the Talea Ensemble with esteemed guest soprano Juliet Fraser performs a six-hour marathon concert.
 Symbolizing the heart of the Austrian Cultural Forum New York’s mission of continuous cultural exchange, the powerful program features works by influential American composers John Zorn and Steve Reich as well as pieces by two of Austria’s living titans, Olga Neuwirth and Beat Furrer.

 The exhibition can be experienced privately via sensor audio devices and headphones.
 On April 19, we have timed admittance slots available beginning at 4pm.
 The last admittance is at 10pm.
-Each time slot ensures the same experience, including the concert program which repeats throughout the evening.
+Each time slot ensures the same experience, including the one-hour concert program which repeats throughout the evening.
 You will have approximately 45 minutes to experience the sound exhibition with a headset we provide and you may traverse through the building at an individual pace.
 At the endpoint of the audio exhibition, you will be taken to the rooftop terrace for a live performance by the Talea Ensemble and a glass of wine.
 To enjoy both the sound exhibition and the concert in full, please plan for a two hour visit.